Supreme Court wary of striking down 1994 law protecting domestic violence victims in high-stakes gun case

 As a result of the law, the national background check system has prevented more than 77,000 gun purchases by people subject to domestic violence restraining orders since its inception in 1998, said Jennifer Becker of the Battered Women's Justice Project.

-"This is not about taking everyone's guns away," Becker said.
+"This is not about taking everyone's guns away," Becker said before arguments.
 "This is about temporarily taking guns away from people who have been determined by a court to be currently dangerous."

 But Rahimi, represented by federal public defenders, said in a filing to the justices that there is nothing akin to the federal law disarming people under domestic violence restraining orders in the country's historical tradition, which means the measure is unconstitutional under the court's framework.